 - "The 2.0 is pokey and the hybrid is mind-numbingly slow.
 The 2.4 liter engine is fantastic -- sharp, aggressive, and quick -- but it can only be had with a 6-speed stick-shift." -- About.com

 Acceleration and Power

 The Acura ILX has a diverse powertrain lineup.
-The base model has a 2.0-liter, 150-horsepower four-cylinder engine.
-Reviewers say that with this engine, the ILX isn’t completely uninspiring, and is good for merging and passing on the highway.
+The base model has a 150-horsepower, 2.0-liter four-cylinder engine.
+Reviewers say that with this engine is fine for merging and passing on the highway.
 One test driver is disappointed that its standard automatic transmission only has five gears, and wishes it had six, like the competition.
-A 2.4-liter, 201-horsepower four-cylinder engine is the next step up.
+A 201-horsepower, 2.4-liter four-cylinder engine is the next step up, and reviewers agree that it provides much faster acceleration.
 It only comes with a six-speed manual transmission.
 More than one reviewer is impressed with its smooth clutch.
 If you want better fuel economy, go for the 2.0-liter model.
-The EPA hasn’t tested it yet, but Acura says the base model gets 24/35 mpg city/highway, while the 2.4-liter model gets 22/31 mpg.
+According to the EPA, the base model gets 24/35 mpg city/highway, while the 2.4-liter model gets 22/31 mpg.

 - "By contrast, the 2.4/manual combination is far stronger; Acura says 0-60 mph on this version takes 6.9 seconds, which also correlates to our seat-of-the-pants estimate.
 Both the clutch and shifter work smoothly." -- Consumer Guide